 plugins.txt in your Docker images), you might need to explicitly install the plugin.

-All agents must be running on the same JVM version as the master (because of how masters and agents communicate).
-If you’re upgrading your Jenkins master to run on Java 11, you also need to upgrade the JVM on your agents.
+All agents must be running on the same JVM version as the controller (because of how controllers and agents communicate).
+If you’re upgrading your Jenkins controller to run on Java 11, you also need to upgrade the JVM on your agents.

 You can validate the version of each agent with the Versions Node Monitors plugin.
 This plugin provides information about the JVM version of each agent on the node management screen of your Jenkins instance.
 This plugin can also be configured to automatically disconnect any agent with an incorrect JVM version.